-You need to start with collecting all the URLs of web pages you want to analyze.
+Now it’s time to start taking inventory.
+Collect all the URLs of web pages you want to analyze.

 Catalog Your Content

-After collecting your URLs, use an online tool or a spreadsheet to sort them by different criteria and track it with your team members.
+After collecting your URLs, use a spreadsheet to sort them by different criteria.
+This also helps your team keep track of them.

-It is also very useful to collect metadata (title, meta description, h1) for each piece of content.
-This allows you to check and update all metadata in the same place.
+It’s also very useful to collect metadata (title, meta description, h1) for each piece of content.
+This could help you spot potential issues and fix them in the same place.

 Step 3: Collect and Analyze Data